 Step 4: Take Back the Property

-If the landlord wins the eviction lawsuit in court, then they’ll receive a Judgment for Possession.
-This allows the landlord to apply for a Warrant for Possession, which legally permits the sheriff to remove the tenant from the property.
+If the tenant still does not vacate the property, the landlord can apply for a Warrant for Possession, which legally permits the sheriff to remove the tenant from the property.

 Related Court Forms